myGrid/methodbox/readme.txt

 the number after n is the amount of workers you want to start.
 You can also start it in dev mode this way with script/delayed_job start instead of the rake task.
 Note that the environment info comes at the start and is not quoted.
 To stop it use RAILS_ENV=production script/delayed_job stop We found that using the delayed_job gem with daemons gem higher than 1.0.10 caused unpredictable behaviour when starting workers so we lock that in the bundle Gemfile.
-On windows the script/delayed_job does not work so use rake jobs:work instead with one command terminal for each worker.
+On windows script/delayed_job does not work so use rake jobs:work instead with one command terminal for each worker.

 = To HTTPS or not HTTPS